karimarttila/ml-exercises/exercises/3-logistic-regression/1-ml-course-ex2/README.md

 Then using e.g. [Meld](http://meldmerge.org/) compare the files octave_X.csv and python_X.csv => you can verify that the feature values are practically the same (some small precision variations).

+BTW.
+I really miss the Clojure REPL after working with the Python REPL.
+It would be so great to find an analytics / ML project that would be deployed to AWS and I could use Python and Clojure to implement the project.